herb-mc/extra_enchants/info/index.md

 ## *Propelling*
 - While flying, the user's speed will be maintained at a minimum, which decreases with height gain.
 Firework use is disabled.
 - Compatible equipment: Elytra
-- Incompatible enchantments: Ace, Turbo
+- Incompatible enchantments: Ace, Turbo, Shock Resistant
 - Max level: 3
 - Rarity: Rare
 ### Technical description: